 - We cover the circular and biased logic of vendors sharing Gartner output.

-Vendors routinely shared Gartner Magic Quadrants and other content, if of course, they have scored well.
-What is entirely left out of the equation is how much the vendor sharing the content paid Gartner, (because if you don’t pay, you don’t get profiled, or your profile suffers) and secondly, whether Gartner performs any legitimate research, or is simply a profit-maximizing entity that creates content that allows it to charge as much as possible from vendors and software buyers.
+Vendors routinely shared Gartner Magic Quadrants and other content if, of course, they have scored well.
+What is entirely left out of the equation is how much the vendor sharing the content paid Gartner (because if you don’t pay, you don’t get profiled, or your profile suffers).
+A second thing left out is whether Gartner performs any legitimate research, or is instead a profit-maximizing entity that creates content that allows it to charge as much as possible from vendors and software buyers.
 You will learn how Gartner’s Magic Quadrants really work.